LowieHuyghe/deploy-tools/README.md

     - Add `APP_ENV: {{environment}}` to `env_variables`
     - Require `login: admin` for each handler ([more info](https://cloud.google.com/appengine/docs/python/config/appref#handlers_login))
     - Also apply `APP_ENV: {{environment}}` to any `.env*`-files
-10. Run the after commands described in `deploy.json`.
+10. Run the before deploy commands described in `deploy.yaml`.
 11. Deploy the application to Google App Engine.
+12. If deploy failed, run the after failed commands.
-12. If production, push the new commit and tag to the repository.
+13. If production, push the new commit and tag to the repository.
+14. If deploy succeeded, run the after success commands.
-13. Done.
+15. Done.